hyperledger/besu-docs/docs/HowTo/Deploy/Monitoring-Performance.md

     Click the **Graph** tab to view the data as a time-based graph.
 The query string is displayed below the graph.
     For example: `{pantheon_blockchain_height{instance="localhost:9545",job="prometheus"}`

+!!! tip
+    Use a log ingestion tool such as Logstash to parse the logs and alert you to configured anomalies.

 ### Running Prometheus with Pantheon in Push Mode

 The [`--metrics-enabled`](../../Reference/Pantheon-CLI/Pantheon-CLI-Syntax.md#metrics-enabled) option enables Prometheus polling